ZhdanovP/sdl_evolution/proposals/nnnn-policy_server_direct_cellular_connection.md

 because there will be no intermediate actors between SDL and PolicyServer.
 The HTTPS connection would be enough.

+List of improvements :
+ - Reduce amount of service communications with mobile
+ - Increase performance and robustness of policy update
+ - Avoid additional encryptions and reduce amount of actors plaing in policy update flow

 ## Proposed solution